Quick Summary

 Conclusion

-The Illinois Appellate Court reversed the trial court’s decision and remanded the case for a new trial on the issue of damages.
+The Illinois Appellate Court reversed the trial court’s denial of a new trial and the case was remanded for a new trial limited to the issue of damages.

 Key Takeaways